anoma/nspec/docs/arch/integrations/adapters/evm/interop/motivation.md

 Here is approximately the logic of the PA to locate these calls and make them after running `verify` on the transaction, ensuring in particular that all RM-specified checks pass:

 Go through each `appData.externalPayload` of each `tag`.
-Recover the plantext from `appData`, and check that `hash(resourcePlaintext) = tag`.
+Recover the plantext from `appData.resourcePayload`, and check that `hash(resourcePlaintext) = tag`.
 This may require the PA also knowing the nullifier key if the resource is being consumed.
-Finally, we check that `kind(resourcePlaintext)` is the same as the return of `calldataCarrierResourcekind`.
+Finally, we check that `kind(resourcePlaintext)` is the same as the return of `calldataCarrierResourcekind()`.

 Then the PA performs the calls by calling `forwardCall` on the specified address with the inputs given and check that the return data is as expected.